qreate/newstime-documentation/docs/app-config.md

 ## Android app and package name
 ### App name
-You can change app name by opening `android/app/src/main/AndroidManifest.xml` and changing `android:label="NewsTime"` in the application tag to a name of your choice.
+You can change the app name by opening `android/app/src/main/AndroidManifest.xml` and changing `android:label="NewsTime"` in the application tag to a name of your choice.

 ### Package name
 You can change the package name by opening `android/app/build.gradle` and changing the value of `applicationId` in `defaultConfig` to a value of your choice.
 You will also need to change the `package="com.qreate.newstime"` tag in `android/app/src/main/AndroidManifest.xml` .